 Raising Awareness for Safe Fun in the Sun

-Certified PA Alyssa Hernandez Pena provided health education about risk factors and warning signs for skin cancer, promoted prevention strategies and screening recommendations, and offered sunscreen samples to more than 5,000 community members in central Florida.
+Certified PA Alyssa Hernandez Pena provided health education about skin cancer risk factors and warning signs, promoted prevention strategies and screening recommendations, and offered sunscreen samples to more than 5,000 community members in central Florida.

 Alyssa recruited fellow PAs, PA students, pre-PA students, dermatologists, other health care professionals, and community members as volunteers to help her.

 Early in her efforts, COVID-19 restrictions forced her to pivot from her original plan to participate in large, outdoor community events.
 However, Alyssa wasn’t deterred as sun exposure was at an all-time high as people sought outdoor activities.

 She modified her outreach, reaching community members on Florida trails and beaches, where people could have small socially-distanced gatherings.
 She also reached a more diverse population through outreach to medical offices and local aestheticians, massage therapists, physical therapists, and occupational therapists.
 In fact, educating professionals who “see” the skin about how vital their role can be in skin cancer prevention and awareness became an additional focus.

 “With skin cancer being the most commonly diagnosed cancer, I believe continuing and improving upon this program could make a big difference in my local community.
 I hope to encourage more PAs in the field of dermatology to become involved in their local community and assist in creating fun and effective ways to spread awareness,” shared Alyssa.